aloisdg/aloisdg-blog/posts/optimize-boolean-logic.md

 Our goal in this post is going to show how we can reduce and simplify the logic at work here.

 One more thing.
-Lets talk about [predicate](https://docs.microsoft.com/en-us/dotnet/api/system.predicate-1?view=net-5.0).
+Let's talk about [predicate](https://docs.microsoft.com/en-us/dotnet/api/system.predicate-1?view=net-5.0).
 A predicate is a function returning a boolean.
-Since the predicate host most of the logic, lets start by spliting the Predicate from the filter to work on it.
+Since the predicate host most of the logic, let's start by spliting the Predicate from the filter to work on it.

 ```csharp
 public static string PatternPredicate(string includePattern, string excludePattern, string path) =>